VOLCANIC

 Page 1 2

 Different parking lots serve the lower terraces at Mammoth Hot Springs.
 Strictly speaking, even the road, the parking lots and the whole village of Mammoth Hot Springs are built on travertine terraces, the largest of which is called Hotel Terrace.
 Before you enter the boardwalks, Liberty Cap may be the first feature to catch the eye.
 Its name is derived from the red Phrygian cap, a symbol of Liberty and the Republic, worn by the Jacobins during the French Revolution from 1789 to 1799.
-This 11 m (37 feet) tall and approximately 2500 years old ancient hot spring cone rests on the level of Hymen Terrace.
+This 11 m (37 feet) tall and approximately 2500 years old ancient hot spring cone rests on Hymen Terrace.

 Liberty Cap Mammoth Hot Springs Yellowstone